sarbjot-14/CHIP8-Emulator/INSTRUCTIONS.md

 3. Click Finish Translating button get the binary and hexidecimal conversion of sprite
 4. Click Pixels if you wish to restart the

+## Running the CHIP8 Compiler
+_Currently compiler only works with Compiler/testGames/primitivePong.chip8.
+We are working on debugging for other games_
+1. Open Compiler/index.html in web browser
+2. Click import and open primitivePong.chip8 found in Compiler/testGames/primitivePong.chip8
+3. Copy paste the opcodes into the emulator using the index.html file found at the root of the folder_
+4. Click load then the play button

 ## Running basic pong sample code
 _For instructions with pictures, see the PongInstructions document, located in the Games folder_
 1. Open index.html located in the main directory of the project.